-We know finding a bat that meets USSSA regulations is at the top of your list.
+We know finding a baseball bat that meets USSSA regulations is at the top of your list.
 Who wants to buy a bat that isn’t legal?
 There are so many choices and features and we are here to help.
 This guide will explain those features and give you our top five best USSSA baseball bats.

 Before you dive into purchasing a new bat, let’s look at the qualities and characteristics of USSSA bats that you should consider.
 With this guide and our list of favorites, you will be able to pick the best bat for your Senior League player.

 Factors to Consider When Shopping for the Best USSSA Baseball Bat

 Bat standards for USSSA have not changed since 2005.
 This can be confusing because USA bat requirements were changed in 2018.

 USA bats are allowed to be used in USSSA games but it is not recommended because the player would be at a disadvantage.
 USSSA bats are not allowed to be used in USA games.

 To begin your search, you must find a bat that has the USSSA thumbprint.
 It will be located on the bat’s taper and will have the 1.15 BPF stamp.

 BPF stands for Bat Performance Factor and it is how fast the ball comes off the bat.
 A legal USSSA bat must have this thumbprint and stamp.